gap-system/gap/CONTRIBUTING.md

 * Do the changed files look sensible?
 Use `git log --stat` to discover possibly unintentional changes to files.
 * Do the commit messages look good?
 Should some commits be squashed / broken up?
+* Eyeball the diff for
+  * Large commented / unused sections of code
+  * Strange variable or function names
+  * Duplicate code

 ### Look at the code itself

 * Is the code correct?
+* Is the code commented where necessary?
 * Does the new code fit in with documented behaviour?
 * Are new features documented if necessary?
 * Are there tests if necessary?